jonathadv/simple-mock-server/README.md

 # simple-mock-server
 Simple server to mock HTTP response

-The idea is to have the simplest HTTP server with the simplest configuration, which can run anywhere with Python2 installed, and with all the useful resources in a mock server.
+The idea is to have the simplest HTTP server with the simplest configuration, which you can run anywhere with Python2 installed, and with all the useful resources in a mock server.

 No `pip install`, no high-version-specific dependencies!
 Just run it as regular Python 2 script